-This topic contains 5 replies, has 5 voices, and was last updated by male Sep 18-9:48 am.
+- This topic has 5 replies, 5 voices, and was last updated Sep 18-9:48 am by Anonymous.

 I have been using aptitude as my primary apt tool.